Search

 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: Buyers who want to understand what a dual-mechanism massage chair actually changes and whether the added complexity is likely to matter in real use.
+Who this guide is for: Buyers comparing premium massage chairs who want to understand what a dual-mechanism design actually changes before treating it as a must-have feature.

-How this guide was prepared: This article was prepared by reviewing how manufacturers describe dual-mechanism chair design and translating that feature language into practical home-use terms.
+How this guide was prepared: This article was prepared by reviewing how manufacturers describe dual-mechanism massage chair designs and translating that feature language into practical home-use terms.

-Most massage chairs use one main massage mechanism that moves along a track and does the work across the back route.
-A duo massage chair adds a second mechanism so the chair can divide that work across different parts of the body.
+Most massage chairs use one main massage mechanism that moves along a track and works through the back route.
+A duo massage chair adds a second mechanism so the chair can divide the massage work across different areas instead of relying on one moving unit to do everything.

 In practice, that usually means: